Posted on December 1, 2013

 - See, e.g., People v.
 Stagnitto, 691 N.Y.S.2d 223 (N.Y.
 App.
 Div.
 1999) (rejecting preemption challenge to city ordinance regulating assault weapons); Citizens for a Safer Community v.
 City of Rochester, 627 N.Y.S.2d 193 (N.Y.
 Sup.
 Ct.
 1994) (rejecting preemption challenge to ordinance banning assault weapons but finding regulation of manufacture, sale, and possession of air guns preempted by state law); Grimm v.
 City of New York, 289 N.Y.S.2d 358 (N.Y.
 Sup.
 Ct.
 1968) (rejecting preemption challenge to ordinance requiring licensing and registration of rifles and shotguns); People v.
 Del Gardo, 146 N.Y.S.2d 350 (City Magis.
 Ct.
 1955) (finding ordinance banning imitation handguns preempted by state law). [↩]

-- California Gov’t Code § 53071 (preempting registration or licensing of commercially manufactured firearms); Cal.
+- Cal.
+Gov’t Code § 53071 (preempting registration or licensing of commercially manufactured firearms); Cal.
 Gov’t Code § 53071.5 (preempting regulation of the manufacture, sale or possession of imitation firearms); Cal.
-Penal Code § 12026(b) (prohibiting permit or license with respect to the purchase, ownership, possession or carrying of a handgun in a residence or place of business). [↩]
+Penal Code § 25605(b) (prohibiting permit or license with respect to the purchase, ownership, possession or carrying of a handgun in a residence or place of business). [↩]

 - See, e.g., Suter v.
 City of Lafayette, 67 Cal.
 Rptr.
 2d 420, 425 (Cal.
 Ct.
 App.
 1997) (“That state law tends to concentrate on specific areas, leaving unregulated other substantial areas relating to the control of firearms, indicates an intent to permit local governments to tailor firearms legislation to the particular needs of their communities.”
 Note however, that while the Suter court upheld an ordinance regulating the location and operation of firearms dealers, it struck down the portion of the ordinance regulating firearm storage). [↩]

 - Cal.
 Rifle and Pistol Ass’n, Inc. v.
 City of W. Hollywood, 78 Cal.
 Rptr.
 2d 591 (Cal.
 Ct.
 App.
 1998) (upholding ordinance banning junk guns); Suter, 67 Cal.
 Rptr.
 2d at 425 (upholding ordinance regulating the location and operation of firearms dealers); Great Western Shows, Inc. v.
 County of Los Angeles, 44 P.3d 120 (Cal.
 2002) (upholding ordinance banning the sale of firearms and ammunition on county-owned property); Nordyke v.
 King, 44 P.3d 133 (Cal.
 2002) (upholding ordinance banning possession of firearms and ammunition on county-owned property).
 In contrast, in Doe v.
 City and County of San Francisco, 186 Cal.
 Rptr.
 380 (Cal.
 Ct.
 App.
 1982), the court held that California Gov’t Code § 53071 and Cal.
-Penal Code § 12026 preempted a San Francisco ordinance banning handgun possession.
-Because the ordinance contained an exception for concealed weapons licensees, the court found the measure had the effect of creating a new class of persons who would be required to obtain a license in order to possess a handgun in their home or place of business. [↩]
+Penal Code § 12026 (subsequently renumbered as § 25605) preempted a San Francisco ordinance banning handgun possession.
+Because the ordinance contained an exception for concealed weapons licensees, the court found the measure had the effect of creating a new class of persons who would be required to obtain a license in order to possess a handgun in their home or place of business.
+Similarly, in Fiscal v.
+City and County of San Francisco, 158 Cal.
+App.
+4th 895 (Cal.
+Ct.
+App.
+2008), the same court that decided the Doe case, held that a municipal ordinance prohibiting the sale, distribution, transfer and manufacture of all firearms and ammunition in San Francisco and banning possession of handguns by San Francisco residents was preempted by state law.
+The California Supreme Court declined to review the case. [↩]

-- In a recent 3-3 decision, the Colorado Supreme Court affirmed a trial court decision which found state laws expressly preempting firearms regulation unconstitutionally infringed on Denver’s home rule authority with respect to Denver’s ordinances addressing the open carrying of firearms and banning assault weapons and Saturday night specials.
+- In 2006, in a 3-3 split decision, the Colorado Supreme Court affirmed a trial court ruling which found that state laws expressly preempting firearms regulation unconstitutionally infringed on Denver’s home rule authority with respect to ordinances addressing the open carrying of firearms and banning assault weapons and Saturday night specials.
 State v.
 City and County of Denver, 139 P.3d 635 (Colo.
 2006).
-Ordinances and portions of ordinances addressing juvenile possession of firearms, carrying concealed firearms with a permit in a public park, and concealed weapon permitting were determined to involve matters of mixed local and state concern and were found invalid where they conflicted with state law.
+The court also held, however, that Denver’s ordinances addressing juvenile possession of firearms, carrying concealed firearms with a permit in a public park, and concealed weapon permitting were invalid because they conflicted with state law.
+As a result, local jurisdictions in Colorado may enact ordinances that utilize some, but not all, policy options to reduce gun violence.
+But see City of Cleveland v.
+State, 128 Ohio St. 3d 135 (Ohio 2010) (rejecting a home rule challenge to Ohio’s preemption statute). [↩]